-The most common type of default is falling behind in the required monthly payments.
-But breaching other terms in the loan contract is also considered a default.
-For instance, you’ll likely be in default if:
+The most common default type is falling behind in the required monthly payments.
+But breaching other terms in the loan contract is also a default.

-Once you default on the loan, the lender can demand that you immediately repay the entire outstanding balance, which is called "accelerating the debt.”
-Sometimes, though, you’ll get a notice before the loan is accelerated, which will give you the chance to fix or “cure” the default.
+Once you default on your mortgage loan, the lender can demand that you repay the entire outstanding balance, which is called "accelerating the debt."
+The lender can foreclose if you don't repay the total loan amount or cure the default.

-If you don't repay the full loan amount—or cure the default—the lender can foreclose.
-However, under some circumstances, federal law requires the servicer to hold off for 120 days before starting a foreclosure.
-(To get an overview of how foreclosure works in your state and find links to more detailed articles covering state foreclosure procedures, see our Key Aspects of State Foreclosure Law: 50-State Chart.)
+To get information about foreclosure laws in your state and find links to more detailed articles covering state foreclosure procedures, see our Key Aspects of State Foreclosure Law: 50-State Chart.